Why won’t my bees fill my Flow frames?

 Why do bees store excess honey?

-The European honeybee, (Apis mellifera) has adapted to survive long periods when nectar is not available for example a northern hemisphere winter, a prolonged drought or an extended wet season.
+The European honeybee (Apis mellifera) has adapted to survive long periods when nectar is not available, such as a northern hemisphere winter, a prolonged drought, or an extended wet season.
 The bees eat the excess stored honey and also feed it to developing brood.
 The honeybee colony also uses honey to obtain energy to heat the hive when the temperature is cold.
 Bees can survive sub-freezing temperatures for many months provided they have energy stored as honey.

 How do I encourage my bees to fill the flow frames?

-As we mentioned at the beginning of the article, two basic requirements need to be in place for bees to produce excess honey and subsequently fill the Flow frames.
+As we mentioned at the beginning of the article, bees need two basic requirements to produce excess honey and subsequently fill the Flow frames.

 • Hive strength and,